Read the story of Prophet Noah here (Genesis chapters 6-9)

 This is not the world God created.

-While God has given numerous opportunities for people to turn around from sin and they continued to refuse, God decided to bring punishment and justice through a flood that would kill all living things on earth.
+In Prophet Noah's time, God had given numerous opportunities for people to turn around from sin but people continued to refuse, God decided to bring justice through a flood that would kill all living things on earth.

 But at the same time, God provided a way out.

 Noah was not perfect.
 He was also a sinful man like everyone else.
 But he chose to be righteous by obeying God.

 God's plan (not Noah's) was that through Noah, people and animals could find salvation.